C0mply/hotelcheck/docs/DESIGN.md

 - Inputs should have clear borders and enough inner padding.
 - Result messages must be shown inside a dedicated result panel.
 - Use one primary action button for validation.
-- Do not duplicate backend validation logic in the UI layer.
+- Do not duplicate backend validation rules in the UI more than necessary.
-- The UI should only collect input, call the validation module, and display the returned result.
+- The UI should collect input, trigger the validation flow, and display the returned result.

 ## Accessibility Rules
 - Maintain strong contrast between text and background.